tronprotocol/documentation-en/docs/architecture/network.md

 SolidityNode only synchronize solidified blocks data from the fullNode it specifies, It also provie api service.

-> NOTE: SolidityNode is deprecated by FullNode.
+> NOTE: SolidityNode is deprecated.
 Now a FullNode supports all RPCs of a SolidityNode.
 > New developers should deploy FullNode only.

 Recommended Hardware Configuration: